 Donation: The Guild is appreciative of all donations, from in-kind gifts to corporate sponsorships.
 A donation can be earmarked for any committee, such as our award-winning education programs, or as a general sponsorship or gift to the Guild.

-GSYO Auditions - Early September, 2016 - These auditions are for the highly selective Youth Orchestra programs each season.
+GSYO Auditions - September 7th, 8th and 9th - These auditions are for the highly selective Youth Orchestra programs each season.
 Guild volunteers assist the GSO staff during these auditions by coordinating the efforts of volunteers who greet and sign in the musicians, maintain a timely audition schedule and escort the musicians to the audition venue.

-Music in the Middle School Concerts - October 3 & 4th.
+Music in the Middle School Concerts - November 6th and 7th.
 Held at Grimsley High School, volunteers assist in staging a concert by the Greensboro Symphony Orchestra for seventh grade students.
 Guild volunteers are needed to direct the children from their buses to their seats and in exiting.
 This activity is about a 4 hour morning time commitment.
 It’s a great way to meet other Guild members in a smaller setting.
 We usually need about 25 volunteers for each day.

 Presentation Ball - December 28th at The Koury Convention Center.
 The Presentation Ball honors young women with connections to the Greensboro area who have made significant contributions to the communities in which they live.
 Volunteers are needed throughout the year on various committees to organize events for the Symphony Presentation Ball.